These ceilings with breathtaking decoration will fascinate you

 This great building is a Khangah which is a spiritual retreat place in the Sufi order.
 It is built between the beginning of the 16th century and the end of the 18th century, with several sections and different functions like a mausoleum, library, school, hospital, kitchens, bakery, and some offices.
 In addition to its historical significance, the site is of high value in Iranian architecture.
 Also, from

 The magnificence of desert house architecture

-Kashan is the city of beautiful houses with unique desert architecture.
+Kashan is a city of beautiful houses with unique desert architecture.
 This historic city has some of the most beautiful and attractive houses in Iran that attract all visitors.
 Among all traditional mansions, Boroujerdi's house is the most famous of them.
 It was built in 1857.
-The Borujerdi House consists of the best Iranian architect elements like
+The Borujerdi House consists of the best Iranian architectural elements like

 One of the most elegant and photographed architectural works in southern Iran.